Zymo-Research/docker-bcl2fastq/README.md

 make -j 4 -C /mnt/output/Unaligned/
 ```

-**It is strongly recommanded to include `-u $( id -u $USER ):$( id -g $USER )` in `docker run` command.** This will make container switch to the user with the same UID and GID as the current user on host machine.
+**It is strongly recommended to include `-u $( id -u $USER ):$( id -g $USER )` in `docker run` command.** This will make container switch to the user with the same UID and GID as the current user on host machine.
 However, if `id` command is not available on your operating system, UID and GID can also be passed to container statically with `-u` like `-u 1001:1001`.
 If no user is specified at runtime, programs will run as root in a container, which may cause some security vulnerabilities.

 ## Modify Bcl2fastq Command